 Concentrates on the analysis of stresses in frames, trusses and columns and the relationship between stress and strain, in preparation for further study of connections in steel and timber members.
 The properties of structural shapes are introduced preparatory to introducing design theory.

-Recommended Prerequisite: TSYH 1150 Students may register at any time throughout the year and have a maximum of 52 weeks from the date of registration to complete the course.
-To register by phone, please call Student Information & Enrolment Services at 1-866-434-1610 or 604-434-1610.
-Please note that the above price is for tuition only; textbooks and materials are additional.
-Course materials and textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance
+Recommended pre-requiste: TSYH 1150 Please note that the above price is for tuition only; textbooks (if required) are additional.
+Course materials are available in D2L: https://learn.bcit.ca/ Textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance/

 Important course information will be sent to you immediately after registering.